Welcoming & Inclusive

 The City of Brooks Welcoming and Inclusive Communities Partnership Plan is closely based on CIM's resources which is used to provide practical information to support the work of municipalities and their partners in strengthening their local initiatives and policies for inclusive municipalities.

 During the creation of the Partnership Plan a strong partnership was formed with the Newell Regional Expo, a group dedicated to promoting our region as a diversity-friendly and inclusive place for all residents.
 The Newell Regional Expo has recently released a video that illustrates their accomplishments since its inception.

-Along with the partnerships between the City of Brooks and external organizations such as CCIM and AUMA, the City works closely with its residents and businesses to promote a healthy, safe and friendly community for all.
+Along with the partnerships between the City of Brooks and external organizations such as CIM and AUMA, the City works closely with its residents and businesses to promote a healthy, safe and friendly community for all.
 This is accomplished through the continued effectiveness and inclusiveness of the City's facilities, services, programs and events.

 Welcoming and Inclusive Events and Initiatives

 The City of Brooks prides itself on its ability to work with residents and organizations to create fun and educational events and programs.
 Recent City events/campaigns include:

 - March 21 - Elimination of Racial Discrimination Campaign;

 - Hate Crime Awareness Day;